 K | Tokyo-based photographer

-Street Snap #21 Koza Crossroads Area (Okinawa vol.7)
+Street Snap #21 Koza Crossroads (Okinawa vol.7)

 A few steps away from the main streets, Koza reveals its quiet soul.